 (a) General.
-For the Concorde airplane, compliance with this subpart must be shown with noise
+For the Concorde airplane, compliance with this subpart must be shown with noise levels measured and evaluated as prescribed in Subpart B of this part, and demonstrated at the measuring points prescribed in appendix B of this part.

-- (b) Noise limits.
-It must be shown, in accordance with the provisions of this part in effect on October 13, 1977, that the noise levels of the airplane are reduced to the lowest levels that are economically reasonable, technologically practicable, and appropriate for the Concorde type design. - [Amdt.
+(b) Noise limits.
+It must be shown, in accordance with the provisions of this part in effect on October 13, 1977, that the noise levels of the airplane are reduced to the lowest levels that are economically reasonable, technologically practicable, and appropriate for the Concorde type design.

+[Amdt.
 36-10, 43 FR 28420, June 29, 1978, as amended by Amdt.
 36-54, 67 FR 45212, July 8, 2002]